JianpingCAI/hlbfgs/README.md

-# Haskell interface for the reference L-BFGS implementation of J. Nocedal
+# Haskell interface for the reference implementation of L-BFGS

 A high-level interface to the L-BFGS reference implementation (Fortran), which is available from [here](http://users.eecs.northwestern.edu/~nocedal/lbfgs.html)